temporal-community/temporal-ai-agent/setup.md

 The agent can be configured to pursue different goals using the `AGENT_GOAL` environment variable in your `.env` file.
 If unset, default is `goal_choose_agent_type`.

 If the first goal is `goal_choose_agent_type` the agent will support multiple goals using goal categories defined by `GOAL_CATEGORIES` in your .env file.
 If unset, default is all.
+We recommend starting with `fin`.
 ```bash
 GOAL_CATEGORIES=hr,travel-flights,travel-trains,fin
 ```